About the speaker

 Upon returning to California, Galante pursued a career in high-risk wildlife biology fieldwork, always focusing on animals on the brink of extinction.
 In 2014, he participated in Discovery’s hit show Naked and Afraid and scored one of the highest PSRs (primate survival rating) ever on the show.
 Galante’s hands-on approach to wildlife, passion for nature and extraordinary background eventually led to the development of his own television show, Extinct or Alive, on Animal Planet.
 The show followed Galante as he traveled the globe searching for animals he believes have wrongfully been deemed extinct.

-Galante released his first book, Still Alive: A Wild Life of Rediscovery, in 2021.
+Galante’s mission is to inspire and educate people about animals and adventure, and in June 2021, he released his first book, Still Alive: A Wild Life of Rediscovery.
 He is also host of The Wild Times Podcast.Less